subhk/ContourDynamics.jl/paper/paper.md

 concentrates resolution on the dynamically active contour boundaries rather than wasting computation on quiescent interior regions.

-`ContourDynamics.jl` provides the first modern, open-source Julia implementation of this method, supporting three flow regimes — 2D Euler, single-layer quasi-geostrophic (QG) with arbitrary Rossby deformation radius $L_d$, and N-layer QG — in both unbounded and doubly-periodic domains.
+`ContourDynamics.jl` provides an open-source Julia implementation of this method, supporting three flow regimes — 2D Euler, single-layer quasi-geostrophic (QG) with arbitrary Rossby deformation radius $L_d$, and N-layer QG — in both unbounded and doubly-periodic domains.
 The package